attack68/rateslib/docs/source/g_fx.rst

 FX
 ************

-The ``rateslib.fx`` module is also integral to a fixed income library.
+The ``rateslib.fx`` module provides ``FX`` functionality.
+This is a necessary part of a fixed income library because it allows:

-It allows PVs and IR
+- consistent treatment of cashflows and values expressed in one currency relative to another,
-risk sensitivities calculations to be expressed in chosen currencies - to provide consistency across multi-currency portfolios.
-The ability to measure FX rate risk sensitivities is also provided.
-Additionally the construction of multi-currency instruments and multi-currency curves requires FX forward rate calculation.
+- the construction of multi-currency derivatives, and of FX forward rates,
+- valuation of derivatives with CSAs priced in non-local currencies,
+- stored FX rate sensitivity calculations via automatic differentiation.

 The two main classes provided are distinct.